MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Same device registration using direct sign in to Authenticator (iOS)

-You can sign in to Authenticator to create a passkey in the app and get seamless Single Sign-on across Microsoft native apps.
+For seamless single sign-on (SSO) across Microsoft native apps, you can sign in to Authenticator to create a passkey.
 This is the recommended and preferred flow to setup a passkey in Authenticator.
-If you're signed in or already have an account in Authenticator, you still need to complete these steps to add a passkey in the app.
+You need to complete these steps even if you're signed in, or you already have an account in Authenticator.

 1. Open Authenticator.
 1. Tap the **Add Account** or **+** button.